 3. Google Optimize

-There are lots of great A/B Testing tools out there, but none that are as powerful, easy-to-use, and as FREE as Google Optimize.
-Seriously, once your analytics configuration is set-up, this tool is absolutely essential.
+Google Optimize.
+Seriously, once your analytics configuration is set up, this tool is absolutely essential.
 You should be running multiple tests at all times.
 Although, make sure you are isolating the variables you are testing.
 Install the Chrome extension and enjoy.
 I will go as far as to say that this tool is fun to use.

 4. Google Search Console

 Google Search Console (the artist formerly known as Webmaster Tools) is an essential piece of your analytics puzzle.
 You are all probably well aware of it.
-At bare minimum, you need to verify both the www and non-www versions of your site.
+At a bare minimum, you need to verify both the www and non-www versions of your site.
 Select the primary version in Site Settings.
 And then you NEED to submit your sitemap to your primary.
-There are variety of tools like additional keyword information, Data Highlighter, and Fetch as Google which are very helpful.
+There are a variety of tools like additional keyword information, Data Highlighter, and Fetch as Google which are very helpful.

 5. Bing Webmaster Tools

-Bing Webmaster Tools is great.
-It’s unique primarily because it provides a lot more keyword data.
-It’s also important to submit your sitemap on Bing Webmaster Tools beBing Webmaster Toolscause although it does not have a large share of the search market, there is a very particular group of people that use it and it can be very effective for certain industries.
-Plus its easy and free to set up so you might as well do it.
+cause although it does not have a large share of the search market, there is a very particular group of people that use it and it can be very effective for certain industries.
+Plus it is easy and free to set up so you might as well do it.
 (Try verifying your website using your Google Tag Manager.)

 6. Google Ads Keyword Planner